 Liability for Left-Lane Accidents

 If you illegally drive in the left lane and contribute to a car accident, you could share liability for damages.
-Although Florida is a no-fault state, someone could bring a personal injury lawsuit against you if his/her car accident injuries are serious.
+Although Florida is a no-fault state, someone could bring a car accident lawsuit against you if his/her car accident injuries are serious.
 You could end up paying for someone else’s medical bills, property damage, and lost wages.
 Protect yourself and others by obeying the state’s left-lane driving laws.